Poi - Palliative Outcomes Initiative

 - Develop the community palliative care workforce

 - Strategic repositioning of hospices alongside community care partners.

 What does Poi do?

-Poi will improve equity through people having better access to quality palliative services if they choose to die at home or in residential care.
+Poi aims to improve equity through people having better access to quality palliative services if they choose to die at home or in residential care.
 We have developed a regionally consistent approach for identifying palliative patients and developing a plan with, and for, them.

-The participating hospices are providing general practice and residential care teams with supportive advice on the management of people with palliative needs and are helping GPTs and RCs to build their capacity and confidence in palliative care.
+The participating hospices provide general practice and residential care teams with supportive advice on the management of people with palliative needs, and help GPTs and RCs to build their capacity and confidence in palliative care.

-We are investing in the workforce, through developing General Practitioners with Special Interest (GPSIs) in palliative care, and a specialist nursing and psychosocial workforce.
+We are investing in the workforce, through developing General Practitioners with Special Interest (GPSIs) in palliative care, specialist nurses (Link Nurses) and the psychosocial/allied health workforce.

 Working together as a system, we will continuously improve services through regional coordination, transparency and data-driven learning.

 The hospices work closely with General Practice and Residential Care teams, DHBs and other stakeholders to support education and skills development and, where requested, provide input into high level care planning and support interventions.

 Patients are identified in the community who are nearing the end of life and then strategies put in place to improve this time for them and their family.